miyako/4d-plugin-zip/README.md

 You can compress just the contents of a folder by passing ```ZIP_Without_enclosing_folder (4)``` in options.

-Compatibility
----
-* The v14 package is built with the new v14 architecture.
-Supports v14 or above, OS X 10.8+, 32/64 bits, Windows 32/64 bits.

-* The v11 package is built with the v11 architecture.
-Supports v11 or above, including v14, OS X 10.6+ 32 bits, Windows 32/64 bits.

 About Unicode
 ---
 The plugin will store the file paths in UTF-8 on both platforms.